vanetix/lambda-chef-node-cleanup/README.md

 ## WARNING: PyChef is Modified Outside of the Official Release
 The version [PyChef](https://github.com/coderanger/pychef) included is 0.2.3 and does not support Amazon Linux.
 To fix this, `rsa.py` in PyChef inside this repository is modified to allow it function on Amazon Linux as this is the underlying OS for Lambda functions.  `rsa.py` is modified to use the correct libcrypto library: `libcrypto.so` to `libcrypto.so.10`.

-An open Pull Request will solve this better:  https://github.com/coderanger/pychef/pull/49
+An open Pull Request will solve this better:  https://github.com/coderanger/pychef/pull/49.
+You are encouraged to create your own client.

 # Prerequisites
 ## Terraform